7 Cybersecurity Tips for Holiday Shopping Online

 4. Avoid filling out e-mail message forms that ask for personal information.

-5. Beware of SMS phishing, even from brand names you think you're subscribed to - they could be fraudulent.
-(Related content: 5 Ways to Avoid SMS Phishing)
+5. Beware of SMS phishing, even from brands you think you're subscribed to - they could be fraudulent.

 6. When logging on, use a host's official website, rather than potentially compromised e-mail links.